 Show Enthusiasm, Curiosity, and Humility

-Ross interviewers are not only evaluating your accomplishments, they’re evaluating your attitude.
+Ross interviewers are not only evaluating your accomplishments, but they’re also evaluating your attitude.
 The school has a strong bias toward candidates who exhibit humility, a learning mindset, and genuine enthusiasm for growth and community.

 This aligns with Ross’s emphasis on inclusive leadership and its belief that good leaders are not just high-achieving but also self-aware, open to feedback, and curious about others.
 Ross seeks leaders who are confident without arrogance, assertive yet empathetic.